rukor/I-D/httpbis-tcp/draft.md

 some may note particular impact or nuance regarding a particular protocol version.

+There are countless scenarios, roles and setups where HTTP is being using so there can be no single specific "Right Answer" to most TCP questions.
+This document intends only to cover the most important areas of concern and suggest possible actions.

 ## Notational Conventions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.

+# Queues and memory sizes

+Your HTTP server or intermediary may need to tweak some sizes and timeout periods to perform optimally.
+Changing limits and altering thresholds will change behaviors, be aware.
+This is a list of values to consider and some general advice on how they can be modified on Linux systems.

+## Number of open files

+A modern HTTP server will serve a large number of TCP connections and in most systems each open socket equals on open file.
+Make sure that limit isn't a bottle neck.
+In Linux, the limit can be raised like this:

+    fs.file-max = 2097152

+## Number of concurrent network messages

+Raise the number of packets allowed to get queued when a particular interface receives packets faster than the kernel can process them.
+In Linux, this limit can be raised like this:

+    net.core.netdev_max_backlog = 16384

+## Number of incoming TCP SYNs allowed to backlog

+The number of new connection requests that are allowed to queue up in the kernel.
+In Linux, this limit can be raised like this:

+    net.core.somaxconn = 3000

+## Use the whole port range for local ports

+To make sure the TCP stack can take full advantage of the entire set of possible sockets, give it a larger range of local port numbers to use.

+    net.ipv4.ip_local_port_range = 1024 65535

+## Lower the TCP FIN timeout

+Lower the timeouts during which connections are in FIN-WAIT-2 state so that they can be re-used faster and thus increase number of simultaneous connections possible.

+    net.ipv4.tcp_fin_timeout = 15

+## Re-use sockets in TIME_WAIT state

+Especially when running backend servers that are having edge servers fronting them to the Internet, allow reuse of sockets in TIME_WAIT state for new connections when it is safe from the network stack’s perspective.

+    net.ipv4.tcp_tw_reuse = 1

+## TCP SYN flood handling

+TCP SYN Flood mitigations {{RFC4987}} are necessary and there will be thresholds to tweak.

+## Give the the TCP stack enough memory

+Systems meant to handle and serve a huge number of TCP connections at high speeds need a significant amount of memory for TCP stack buffers.
+On some systems you can tell the TCP stack what default buffer sizes to use and how much they are allowed to dynamically grow and shrink.
+On a Linux system, you can control it like:

+    net.ipv4.tcp_wmem = 4096 65536 4194304
+    net.ipv4.tcp_rmem = 4096 87380 4194304

+## Set maximum allowed TCP window sizes

+You may have to increase the largest allowed window size.

+    net.core.rmem_max = 16777216
+    net.core.wmem_max = 16777216

+# Timers and time-outs

+Fail fast.
+Do not allow very long time-outs.
+Wasting several minutes for various network related attempts won't make any users happy.

+Avoid long-going TCP flows that are (seemingly) idle.
+Use HTTP continuations instead, or redirects, 202s or similar.

 # TCP Fast Open